Meet our Instructors!

 -XPERT Pole Certified

 Asher is our admin assistant as well as one of our instructors!
-She has been pole dancing for nearly 4 years, and teaching for 2 of those.
+She has been pole dancing for nearly 5 years, and teaching for 4 of those.
 Her passions are contortion, yoga, hoop, pole and anything that involves dancing!
-Her speciality is her Sexyflow classes where wearing heels and flows are the main focus.
+Her speciality is her Sexyflow classes where we wear heels & create mini routines in class.